 Comparing a traditional mechanical door lock to a new-generation electronic smart lock is like comparing apples to oranges.
 The electronic smart lock offers:

 - Keyless convenience.
 Never fumble in your bag digging out your keys.
-Enter with a keycode or activate automatic entry, facial recognition, or fingerprint entry.
+Keypad locks allow you to enter with a keycode or you can activate automatic entry, facial recognition, or fingerprint entry.

 - Control who enters your home.
 With a smart electronic lock, you can easily provide access to whoever needs it and then revoke it when they don’t.
 This comes in handy for babysitters, friends, and relatives.